gereon-t/trajectopy/trajectopy-docs/docs/user_guide.md

 ### Absolute Trajectory Error (ATE)

-ATE measures the global consistency of the trajectory.
+ATE measures the global consistency of the trajectory by building differences between corresponding poses.
+Note that `ate()` already includes alignment by default.
+This can be disabled by setting the function parameter `align=False`.

 ```python
 from trajectopy import Trajectory, ate, ProcessingSettings